-In 2021, our Board provided stockholders with the opportunity to cast an advisory vote on executive compensation.
-At our most recent Annual Meeting of Stockholders on June 24, 2021, approximately 96% of the votes cast, approved on an advisory basis, the compensation of our NEOs.
+In 2023, our Board provided stockholders with the opportunity to cast an advisory vote on executive compensation.
+At our most recent Annual Meeting of Stockholders held on June 22, 2023, approximately 90% of the votes cast, approved on an advisory basis, the compensation of our NEOs.
 Although these votes were non-binding and advisory, our Compensation Committee believes that the outcome affirms stockholder support of our approach to executive compensation.
-In view of the support demonstrated by the stockholders, our Board and Compensation Committee are continuing their existing approach to determining executive compensation when considering executive compensation decisions.
-Based on the 2021 Say-on-Pay vote results, the Compensation Committee determined that no specific changes would be made to the executive compensation program, however, the Compensation Committee will continue to evaluate the Company's executive compensation programs, taking into account stockholder feedback.
+Based on the 2023 Say-on-Pay vote results, the Compensation Committee determined that no specific changes would be made to the executive compensation program, however, the Compensation Committee will continue to evaluate the Company's executive compensation programs, taking into account stockholder feedback